Azuma Murasaki Japanese Maple

 Azuma Murasaki Japanese Maple will grow to be about 15 feet tall at maturity, with a spread of 10 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

 Azuma Murasaki Japanese Maple is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.